-CUNY SPS provides free and confidential mental health services (consultation, crisis intervention, evaluation and supportive referral services) to enrolled students. **Due to the COVID-19 crisis, the counseling staff person will be working remotely.
+CUNY School of Professional Studies (CUNY SPS) provides free and confidential mental health services (consultation, crisis intervention, evaluation and supportive referral services) to enrolled students. **Due to the COVID-19 crisis, the counseling staff person will be working remotely.
 Telephone consultations are available.** Eligibility for certain services will depend on a student’s state and country of residence, but all CUNY SPS enrolled students are eligible for an Initial Consultation and some other forms of support.

 Scheduling a Consultation